 Simon and Mark live together in London.
 When Mark dies of AIDS, Simon gets on with his life rather quickly - too quickly to suit Mark, whose ghost reappears to disrupt Simon's cruising, moving back into their flat to prompt Simon to experience and express feelings.
 Simon is adamant that feelings, especially love, are not for him.
 Subplots develop as Mark and Simon observe their neighbor Siobhan's love life and as Simon spends his days as a satellite-TV installer partnered with Dogger, a homophobe ignorant that Simon is gay.
 Is there any key that can unlock Simon's feelings and allow Mark to rest in peace?
 Written by

 The Hit British Gay Comedy About Cruising...
 In The Afterlife!

 When Simon visits the hospital to pick up Mark's personal effects, behind the nurse is a poster for London Lighthouse, one of the production companies which produced this film.
 See more

-written and produced by Felix See more
+words and music by George Hargreaves See more